shaimaa-hshalaby/Angular_Guide/00-Angular Introduction/README.md

 ```
 -  the project name should not have spaces or test word.
 -  a folder with the name ***my-first-project*** will be created in the current working directory.
+-  when creating the skeleton project, angular will ask you some questions to configure the application, and you can choose the default answers for now.
 -  when you use the ***ng serve*** command to build an application and serve it locally, the server automatically rebuilds the application and reloads the page when you change any of the source files.
--   now your first application is up and running on http://localhost:4200/
+-  now your first application is up and running on http://localhost:4200/ with a default landing page.